 Preparation: Selecting and Cleaning Brussels Sprouts

-Once you have chosen your Brussels sprouts, follow these steps to clean them:
+Once you got your sprouts, follow these steps to clean them:

-- Trim the End: Using a sharp knife, trim off the stem end of each sprout to remove any tough or dried-out parts.
+- Trim the End: Cut off the stem end so you remove any tough or dried bits.

-- Remove Outer Leaves: Peel away any discolored or loose outer leaves to reveal the tender inner leaves.
+- Remove Outer Leaves: Peel off any loose or brown leaves until you see the fresh green ones.

-- Wash Thoroughly: Rinse the sprouts under cold running water to remove any dirt or debris.
-Allow them to dry completely before cooking.
+- Wash Thoroughly: Rinse the sprouts under cold water to get rid of dirt or bugs.
+Let them dry before cooking.

 The Perfect Air Fryer Brussels Sprouts Recipe